-The website includes not only invaluable blog posts and red flags to watch for, but also the self-administered bleeding assessment tool (Self-BAT).
 The Self-BAT empowers women with the know-how and confidence to take control of their healthcare and treatment.

 Let’s Talk Period evolved and was optimized via focus group feedback to reach its current iteration.
 The Self-BAT provides a printable results page and recommendation to visit a physician when it indicates abnormal bleeding.
 Users can bring that page with them to get the conversation started.